Board & Staff Info

 Board of Directors

-I am honored to serve as the Treasurer of the Autism Society of America Tidewater chapter.
+I am honored to serve as the Co-President of the Autism Society of America Tidewater chapter.
 In my day job, I am National Account Executive with Servicelink, a national title and settlement company.
 In my career, I have owned my company as well as served as President of one of the largest title agencies in the Hampton Roads area.
 I do have a Bachelor of Arts degree from the University of Memphis.
 I have previously served on our Board of Directors from 1996 to 2007.
 With a desire to link adults with Autism to as many community supports and resource options as well as create opportunities and resources, I have decided to once again serve on the Board of Directors.
 I am a sleep deprived Mom of two children Zander and Maddie.
 I recently married PJ Hodgson who actively volunteers with me.
 Zander is on the autism spectrum, nonverbal, limited signs and other medical diagnosis.
 Our family and the Z team are attempting to navigate the adult autism community that is unfortunately not ready to meet the needs of these individuals.
 Watching someone you care so much for, struggle daily to find their niche in our community is such a helpless feeling, especially when that person tries to reach out in their own way to make conversations and connections.
 Sadly the world isn’t very kind to those they don’t understand, and opportunities for adults like Zander are just not readily available yet.
 I am looking forward to being a part of a growing chapter that continues to work hard to make a difference in the lives of individuals and families affected by autism.
 Together we can do so much more than on our own.

 Born a Buckeye from a little town in Ohio.
 I grew up in Los Angeles and Arizona.
 Now I call Virginia Beach home.
 I am currently working on a PhD in sport management at Old Dominion University.
 I am proud to be a single parent to my son, who is the love of my life, who is also my motivation for everything.
 He is the reason I walk into every IEP meeting with my head held high, shoulders up right and my game face on.
 When my son was diagnosed, it was the loneliest feeling in the world.
 One of my favorite quotes, “Be the change you want to see” ~ Gandhi.
 This drives me to be a voice for those who do not have one.
 It drives me to become an active member in the community.
 This drives me to be the best parent I can be.
 It is my hope to be able to contribute to a community that inspires people, helps people and educates people about autism.